Urban Tree Canopy

 Urban Tree Canopy Assessment

-Communities are increasingly looking to become more sustainable and livable.
-Improving a city’s tree canopy has numerous benefits from reducing summer peak temperatures to lowering the crime rates.
-These factors can help improve a community’s overall competiveness, attracting businesses and residents.
-The aim of the UTC assessment is to increase decision maker’s understanding of their urban forest resources, particularly as it relates to the amount of tree canopy that currently exists and the amount of tree canopy that could exist.
+The aim of the urban tree canopy (UTC) assessment is to help decision makers understand their urban forest resources, particularly the amount of tree canopy that currently exists and the amount that could exist.
 The UTC assessment protocols have been applied to dozens of counties, cities, and towns in the United States and Canada.
-The information from these assessments has been used to inform UTC goals, prioritize locations for tree planting efforts, establish urban forestry master plans, understand patterns of environmental justice, inform sustainability plans and justify budget increases for urban forestry programs.
+The information from these assessments has been used to inform UTC goals, prioritize locations for tree planting efforts, establish urban forestry master plans, understand patterns of environmental justice, inform sustainability plans, and justify budget increases for urban forestry programs.
 Learn more about New York City's Urban Tree Canopy in the UTC Assessment report from 2006

 - Where is it socially desirable to plant trees?
 Or what is the Preferable Tree Canopy?

-- Where is it financially likely to plant trees?
+- Where is it financially efficient to plant trees?
 Or what is the Potential Tree Canopy?

-The NYC Urban Field Station has developed a set of UTC Prioritization tools that combine urban ecological information at socially meaningful scales based on stakeholder provided criteria.
-This tool set is the evolutionary next step, and accompanies UTC analyses.
+The NYC Urban Field Station has developed a set of UTC Prioritization tools that uses a range of urban ecological and social information to guide tree planting efforts.
+This tool set now accompanies UTC analyses.
 Learn more about how these tools have been developed in New York City and applied in Baltimore.

 While Assessments provide answers about canopy inventory, and Prioritizations inform implantation of canopy goals, UTC Markets strive to improve communication among key stakeholder groups.
 A goal of UTC Markets is to match the message and the messenger to the audience of interest.
 This portion of the UTC Toolbox is in active development.